linuxboot/heads-wiki/About/FAQ.md

 to phishing attacks and requires a user to enter the code within a given time period.

 How is HOTP used in heads?
-TBD
 ----

-?
-Wish I knew.
+TBD

 How is TOTP used in heads?
-TBD
 ----

-?
-Wish I knew.
+TBD

 coreboot vs Linuxboot
 ----